buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_ElectricFlowStorageDeviceTypeInductor.md

+# Pset_ElectricFlowStorageDeviceTypeInductor

 Properties of inductors.
 The property set can be used by the predefined type INDUCTOR of IfcElectricFlowStorageDevice.
 <!-- end of short definition -->